Mohammed1095/javascript-interview-questions/README.md

      You can use the `Object.setPrototypeOf()` method that sets the prototype (i.e., the internal `Prototype` property) of a specified object to another object or null.
 For example, if you want to set prototype of a square object to rectangle object would be as follows,

      ```javascript
+     in case of class (Square & Rectangle are classes)
      Object.setPrototypeOf(Square.prototype, Rectangle.prototype);
      Object.setPrototypeOf({}, null);
+     in case (Square & rectangle are functions)
+     Object.setPrototypeOf(Square, Rectactanglr);
      ```

      **[⬆ Back to Top](#table-of-contents)**